renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/index.md

 Any package prefixes such as `main` and `user` are allowed.

 ### Metadata
-Metadata helps enrich Trivy's scan results with useful information.
+Metadata helps enrich Vul's scan results with useful information.

 The annotation format is described in the [OPA documentation](https://www.openpolicyagent.org/docs/latest/annotations/).

-Trivy supports extra fields in the `custom` section as described below.
+Vul supports extra fields in the `custom` section as described below.

 !!!example
     ``` rego